Maine Resources

 Grant-Making per Year: Since its founding, the Maine Community Foundation has funded over $500 million in grants.
 In 2020, the Maine Community Foundation provided grants in the amount of $20 million.

 Recovery and Supportive Housing Grantee Example: Sunrise Opportunities is a grantee in Machias, Maine that serves rural Hancock and Washington Counties.
-Sunrise Opportunities offers counseling, housing, and residential mental health treatment for community members struggling with intellectual disabilities and substance abuse.
+Sunrise Opportunities offers counseling, housing, and residential mental health treatment for community members struggling with intellectual disabilities and substance use disorder.

 Maine Health Access Foundation